malsayber/partial_discharge_compare/instruct.md

     * `notebooks/new_developer_workflow.py` provides a linear walk-through of the main modules.
 Run it line by line to understand the flow and extend it for your own experiments.
-Each stage emits INFO logs so you can see what happens next.
+Each stage emits INFO logs so you can see what happens next, including how many features are generated and retained.
       The script loads a small example signal from `unitest/data/748987.npy` using a path resolved from the project root so you can execute it from any working directory.
 If `featurewiz` is unavailable the example simply returns all features.